Key Takeaways

 Much like writing a letter you may never send, the empty chair technique is a powerful tool for emotional expression and release.
 When facilitated by a trained therapist, it can help you learn more about yourself, manage uncomfortable feelings, and improve your relationships.

 If you’re looking for support on your mental health journey, know that Rula is here to help.
 You can use our therapist-matching program to find the right provider for your needs in just a few clicks.
 Our digital platform makes it easy to connect with a therapist who takes your insurance and offers the specialized care you deserve.
-And when you’re ready, you can make your first appointment as early as this week.
+And when you’re ready, you can make your first appointment as soon as tomorrow.